Department of Numbers

 Columbia, Missouri Unemployed

-The number of people unemployed in Columbia peaked in December 2010 at 6,293.
-There are now 953 fewer people unemployed in the metropolitan area.
+The number of people unemployed in Columbia peaked in April 2020 at 6,978.
+There are now 4,493 fewer people unemployed in the metropolitan area.
+From a recent trough of 1,852 in May 2022, the number of unemployed has now grown by 633.
 Columbia employment and jobs data (including jobs lost/gained in Columbia, Missouri) is also available.

 Number of Unemployed Persons